 - Silk: Produced by caterpillars known as silkworms.
 This natural fabric is lightweight and durable.
 At the end of its life, it breaks down naturally.

-A big problem with many fabrics is that dyes are used to colour them.
+Toxic dyes are a big problem with many fast fashion fabrics.
 Many traditional dyes contain harmful chemicals, and the dyeing process requires vast amounts of water.
 During the colouring process, much of the dye washes out, polluting rivers throughout the developing world.

 Does that mean white fabric is a cleaner choice?
 Absolutely not, because in most cases, snow-white fabric is bleached with chlorine.
-The bleaching process releases dioxin, a chemical that the US Environmental Agency says can cause cancer and damage many bodily systems.
+The bleaching process releases dioxins, a group of chemical compounds that can cause cancer and damage many bodily systems.

 A greener alternative is natural and low-impact dyes.
 Natural dyes such as cochineal and indigo are derived from plants, insects, or animals.
 Low-impact dyes are lower in toxic chemicals and require less water to process.
 Another green option is unbleached fabric, which has a natural, off-white colour.

 New polyester fabric can also be made by recycling old polyester garments.
-The process uses less energy and produces less pollution than making fabric from petroleum.
+The process of creating recycled polyester uses less energy and produces less pollution than making fabric from petroleum.

 The greenest choice of all is to reuse clothing.
 Recycling reduces waste and energy use, but reusing clothes cuts both to almost nothing.